eckardm/work-stuff/agents/README.md

 ### getsubjects.py

-Goes through our EADs, generates a list of dictionaries of agent elements, and uses this dictionary to generate the **corpname.csv**, **famname.csv*** and **persname.csv*** CSVs to be used in OpenRefine.
+Goes through our EADs, generates a list of dictionaries of unique agent elements, and uses this dictionary to generate the **corpname.csv**, **famname.csv*** and **persname.csv*** CSVs to be used in OpenRefine.
 The section that generates the **persname.csv** CSV is currently commented out because Walker took this over (see Walker's [persname parsing scripts](https://github.com/walkerdb/bentley_code/tree/master/main_projects/persname_parsing).

 ### corpname.csv